 Days 1, 2, and 3

-We'll also take a train trip through the Douro Valley together to check out the region's beautiful scenery and stunning vineyards while still giving you plenty of time to soak in the beauty of Porto by foot or bike, or from the patio in the main square with a glass of port in hand.
+We'll also take a trip through the Douro Valley together to check out the region's beautiful scenery and stunning vineyards with a tour and tasting at a quaint mom and pop winery.

 Days 4, 5, and 6